TheOdinProject/curriculum/getting_hired/strategy.md

 Now get your head out of the clouds, stop dreaming about how you'll get hired, and actually do it!

 ### Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.
+It isn't required, so consider it supplemental.

 * [Getting your first IT job from InformationWeek](https://www.informationweek.com/team-building-and-staffing/how-to-land-your-first-it-job/d/d-id/1111584)
 * [Engineer’s Guide to US Visas](http://blog.sourcing.io/visa-guide)